drupalprojects/memcache/README.txt

     page_cache_invoke_hooks to FALSE or you'll see an error like "Fatal error:
     Call to undefined function module_list()".
 10. Bring your site back online.

-For more detailed instructions on (1) and (2) above, please see the documentation online on drupal.org which includes links to external walk-throughs for various operating systems.

 ## DRUSH ##